-This has prompted the EU to impose sanctions on Turkey, who has reacted by vehemently condemning the decision.
+The EU reacted by imposing sanctions on Turkey, who vehemently condemned the decision.
 Several regional powers have started cooperating more closely to counter Turkey's assertiveness.

 This marks the continuation of a trend that I described in a previous article (link here): the situation presents multiple similarities with the South China Sea, raising the risks for stability in a strategic area.

 Read the article on Geopolitical Monitor (subscription required).

 Turkey has recently received the advanced S-400 air-defense missile system from Russia.
 This decision has angered NATO and prompted the United States to exclude the country from the F-35 Lightining II stealth fighter programme, meaning that Ankara has lost the 100 planes it had ordered.

 But the whole issue must be interpreted in a broader geopolitical context.
 The episode is only the latest rift in a trend of deteriorating relations between Turkey and its NATO allies.
 Given the country's strategic position as a bridge between Europe and the Middle East, this poses several challenges to NATO's strategy on its south-eastern flank.

 Read more in my article on Geopolitical Monitor (subscription required).